 Effects of Millennial Generation

-“I’m concerned that independent media organizations are not figuring out how to tap into the next generation of news consumers,” said Erin Polgreen of TMC.
+“I’m concerned that independent media organizations are not figuring out how to tap into the next generation of news consumers,” said Erin Polgreen of The Media Consortium.
 Young people (born between mid 1980s to early 1990s) are leaving print and television news, and for a long time incumbent organizations believed that they might eventually come back.
 “In spite of the increasing variety of ways to get the news, the proportion of young people getting no news on a typical day has increased substantially over the past decade,” according to a 2008 Pew Research Center study.
 “About a third of those younger than 25 (34%) say they get no news on a typical day, up from 25% in 1998.”

 Nevertheless, the Millennial Generation’s members are world-changers with strong democratic values, which indicates that they are interested in information about the world around them.
 Tapscott, who authored the 2008 book, Grown Up Digital: How the Net Generation is Changing the World, explained: “This is the first generation to come of age in digital age.
 They have enormously strong values—they care a lot.
 It’s not true about this being the ‘narcissistic me’ generation.
 Civic engagement in U.S. has been growing decade to decade and is currently at an all time high, and it has turned into political action.
 This generation is going to change the world.”